Bobo Jenkins: Biography

 Jenkins went on to promote the first Detroit Blues Festival, in 1972.
 His first album, The Life of Bobo Jenkins, was issued in the same year.
 It became known as the "red album", from the color of the record sleeve, which included a photograph of a younger Jenkins – who was then 56 years old – within a star shape.
 This was a tie-in with the Big Star Records name.
 Jenkins was one of the headline acts in the Detroit blues review part of the 1973 Ann Arbor Blues and Jazz Festival.
 Recordings from the festival were released by Schoolkids Records in 1995, including two tracks by Jenkins.
 In 1974, Jenkins wrote another song with political overtones, "Watergate Blues," which was included on his next album, Here I Am a Fool in Love Again.
 The cover design was the same as that of the previous release, but with a change in color, and the album became known as the "green album".
 The session musicians included artists based in Ann Arbor, such as Sarah Brown, Fran Christina and Steve Nardella.
 In 1976 Jenkins performed at the Smithsonian Institution, as part of the celebrations marking the United States Bicentennial.

 Detroit All Purpose Blues – the "yellow album" – was issued in 1977, with accompaniment by Detroit-based blues musicians, including Buddy Folks and Willie D. Warren.

 In 1982, Jenkins went to Europe with the American Living Blues Festival tour, but because of poor health he returned home after his first concert.

 Jenkins died in Detroit after a long illness in August 1984, at the age of 68.
+In 2018 the Killer Blues Headstone Project placed the headstone for him at the Detroit Memorial Cemetery in Detroit.